 E-Verify has extended the time frames to take action on certain mismatches.
 Please refer to the Temporary Policies Related to Covid-19 page for more information.

 If your employee did not tell you their decision by the end of the 10th federal government working day after issuance of the TNC result in E-Verify, you should close the case.
 For more information on how to close a case, refer to the E-Verify User Manual.

-If the employee chooses not to take action on the TNC, the employer may terminate employment with no civil or criminal liability as noted in “Responsibilities of the Employer,” Article II, Section A paragraph 13 of the MOU.
-The case can be treated as a Final Nonconfirmation and the employer should close the case in E Verify.
+Not telling you whether they will take action on their TNC is the same as your employee choosing not to take action on the TNC.
+When E-Verify issues a Final Nonconfirmation, you may terminate employment with no civil or criminal liability as noted in the Responsibilities of the Employer section, Article II, Section A paragraph 13 of the Memorandum of Understanding.